Sworn translation services

-EuroMinds Linguistics provides sworn or certified translations for legal and official documents.
+EuroMinds Linguistics provides sworn translation or certified translation services for legal and official documents as well as legalisation

 In the UK, the concept of sworn translators does not exist.
 In this case, the translation needs to be notarised by a Notary Public.

 A legalisation and / or apostille might be required for documents which will be used internationally in countries working in compliance with The Hague Convention.

 A legalised translation is a sworn or certified translation which additionally gets signed and stamped by the Court of Justice, where the translator is sworn, in order to authenticate the translator’s signature.

 If you require an apostille, the sworn and legalised translations would also need to receive a certificate (apostille) issued by the Belgian Ministry of Foreign Affairs.

 If your sworn translation needs to be used abroad, it has to be either legalised or provided with an apostille.
 The apostille authenticates the signature of the sworn or certified translator.
 An apostille is valid in all countries which are members of The Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents (sometimes also called The Apostille Convention or Apostille Treaty).
 If the country in which you want to use the sworn translation is not a member of The Hague Convention, the document will need to be legalised.

 A sworn translation is a translation carried out by a sworn translator, i.e. a translator who is sworn in front of a court.
 Sworn translators exist in many European countries, however, this system does not exist in the UK.
 If you need a sworn translation, the translation will need to be notarised by a public notary, who confirms the identity of the translator or translation agency.
 A notarised translation is often needed, when a document is translated from English into another language and has to be used overseas for the information of another government, authorities or legal bodies.